What IS a Product Manager, anyway?

 This week (Thursday, Nov 21st to be exact!)
 I am running a session at the Signal Tech Careers Pizza Night.
 You can check it out at https://www.eventbrite.co.nz/e/tech-careers-pizza-night-christchurch-21-november-tickets-57351171899.
 Prepping for this session gave me a reason to stop and think about what a PM is, why PMs are important, and all the things I have done and learned as a Product Manager over the years.

 I actually think often (too often??) about what it means to be a PM.
-That's because I am one, and I'm developing a team of Product Managers and PM practices as the Head of Product at Jade Software, so I spend a lot of my week considering how my team, my profession and I can add value to the business, from making product decisions to introducing new practices that engage stakeholders across the business to drive product success.
-It's also because I've been developing and delivering product-focused training courses with my partner-in-crime and fellow PM-enthusiast, Tas, and we've been really busy lately.
-But most of all, it's because Product Management is more than anything a way of thinking and working that has so much variation and such high impact on the way products are built and software is delivered, it's hard NOT to bring a PM perspective to most of my interactions.
-Placeholder here for the blog post on the whiteboard session I did with my husband as we were planning our 2020 trip to France :-)
+That's because I am one, and I'm developing a team of Product Managers and PM practices as the Head of Product at Jade Software.
+So I spend a lot of my week considering how my team, my profession, and I personally can add value to the business.
+Adding value ranges from making product decisions to introducing new practices that engage stakeholders across the business to drive product success.
+Also, I've been developing and delivering product-focused training courses with my partner-in-crime and fellow PM-enthusiast, Tas, and we've been really busy lately, which means I am writing and presenting and thinking about the PM discipline.

 First: I have to lead with the craziest things I have done in my career as a PM.
 For example: creating a data viz of a dead goldfish; delivering an unplanned live demo to a group of Korean librarians in an underground casino; crying at a German User Group; producing a keynote session for an audience of 14K+ people.
 Because it's a great representation of the variety you might experience in the role, and it's just plain entertaining.